Pain relief in labour

 Alternative methods of labour pain relief

-Some women prefer to avoid the types of pain relief listed on this page, and choose alternative treatments such as acupuncture, aromatherapy, homeopathy, hypnosis, massage and reflexology.
-Most of these techniques are not proven to provide effective pain relief.
+Some women may choose alternative treatments such as acupuncture, aromatherapy, homeopathy, hypnosis, massage and reflexology.
+Most of these techniques aren't proven to provide effective pain relief.

 If you'd like to use any of these methods, it's important to discuss them with your midwife or doctor and let the hospital know beforehand.
 Most hospitals don't offer them for pain relief during labour.

-If you want to try any of these techniques, make sure that the practitioner is properly trained and experienced.
-Find out more about complementary and alternative medicines.
+If you want to try any of these techniques, make sure the practitioner is properly trained and experienced.
+Learn more about complementary and alternative medicines and how they're regulated.